 Tools a bit tight to unfold

-Made of alloy steel, this is a durable and strong multi-tool, but be aware that the metal tire lever is for emergency use only, not general.
+Made of alloy steel, this is a durable and strong multi-tool, but be aware that the metal tire lever is for emergency use only.
 The chain tool is compatible with single and multi-speed chains up to 12 speed.
-The Mini 18+ weighs only 6.5 ounces and, when closed, measures 3.2 inches long and 1.7 inches across.
+The Mini 18+ weighs only 6.51 ounces and, when closed, measures 3.2 inches long and 1.7 inches across.

 Includes most useful everyday tools

 Good things can definitely come in small packages, and the Leatherman Squirt PS4 is proof of that.
-This mini multi-tool is only 2 inches long when closed and weighs just 2 ounces, and yet it incorporates nine handy tools, including needle-nose and regular pliers, wire cutters, knife, scissors, two screwdrivers, a bottle opener, and a file.
+This mini multi-tool is only 2.25 inches long when closed and weighs just 2 ounces, and yet it incorporates nine handy tools, including needle-nose and regular pliers, wire cutters, a knife, scissors, two screwdrivers, a bottle opener, and a file.
 There's a small loop at one end, so you can hang it on your keychain or slip it into your pocket or bag.
+We found all of the incorporated tools to be sharp and functional, albeit small.

 There's no need to open the entire tool if you just want to get one of the incorporated features; each tool is accessible from the closed position.
 Plus, you only need one hand to open the tools, leaving your other hand free.
 That's very convenient when you need to hold something in place with one hand while cutting or filing with the other.
+We did find that while the tools opened and closes easily, it could be a little tough to get them started, due to their small size.
 The Squirt PS4 is made of stainless steel and is available in black, red, and blue.

 Tools lock in place